rebahama/Project-1/README.md

 ## Contact us page
-The contact us page will have three boxes, first one is name box, second is phonenumber and last one is an email box.
-The boxes will be marked with a "*" for all the required boxes so that the user will know wich must be filld in order to be able to click the submit button.
+The contact us page will have three boxes, first one is the name box, second is phonenumber and last one is an email box.
+The boxes will be marked with a "*" for all the required boxes so that the user will know which box must be filled in order to be able to click the submit button and send the data.
  ![Wireframe picture homepage](assets/images/wireframe3.png)

  ## The menu page
- This page is probably the most important aspect of the page, this is where the pizza menu will be presented to the user.
-This page will inlclude some animation to make it appealing
+ This page is the most important aspect of the page, this is where the pizza menu will be presented to the user.
+This page will inlclude some animation to make it appealing.
+Here information about the menu and a phonenumber will be displayed on the page, opening hours will also be visable on the bottom in the footer.
+These three piece of information is what the users have demandd to be displayed on the same page.
  ![Wireframe picture homepage](docs/wireframe2.png)

  ## The footer
  The footer will have 3 clickable symbols to socialmedia accounts, one for "Instagram", one for "Facebook" and one for "Twitter".
-When the user clicks one either one then a new tap will open up and take you to the relevant page.
+When the user clicks one either one then a new tab will open up and take you to the relevant page.
 The footer will always be visible when the user clicks on diffrent links on the navigationbar.
   ![Wireframe picture homepage](docs/footer.png)

   # Finished website

   ## Navmenu
 Here the user can choose from "home" "menu" and "contactus".
-The logo "pizzapal" will also be clickable and take the user back to homepage.
+The logo "pizzapal" is also clickable and takes the user back to the homepage.

   ![Menu page](docs/navmenu-page.png)

 ## Homepage
-  The user will be seeing this on the homepage, it includes navigation menu to the right and on the bottom there is a footer with links to socialmedia.
-There is a bakground image of a pizza to make it very clear what the site is about.
+  The user will be seeing this on the homepage, it includes a navigation menu to the right and on the bottom there is a footer with links to socialmedia.
+There is a bakground image of a pizza to make it very clear what the site is about and for visual purpose.
 Also in the header on the top there is the logo with a pizza slice symbol to make it further clear what the site is about.
 On the left in the footer there is information on opening hours and copyright text.
 In the middle there is a link button texted:"take me to menu".
 To make it easier for the user to navigate directly to the menu where all the pizzas are.
-The button turns red when hovering with the mouse over it.
+The link button turns red when hovering with the mouse over it.

   ![Homepage picture](docs/home-page.png)